 Grilled meat in pita bread is a staple throughout the Mediterranean and Middle East.
 Names, recipes and seasonings change depending on the region.
 This version is a simply spiced Greek version, but we’ve also made suggestions for a spiced shawarma version if you and your spice cupboard are feeling inspired.

-1-2lb chicken breast (this works well with lamb and beef cubes too)
+1-2lb chicken breast or tenders (this works well with lamb and beef cubes too)

 1 cucumber, chopped

 4 cups lettuce, chopped

 1 cup feta cheese, crumbled (optional)

 1 clove garlic, crushed